InterLinked1/lbbs/README.rst

 4. :code:`~/.acme.sh/acme.sh --set-default-ca --server letsencrypt --always-force-new-domain-key --issue -w /home/bbs/www --cert-home /etc/letsencrypt -d example.com -d example.net -d example.org`

+5. Run :code:`crontab -e` and inspect the :code:`--home` argument in the cron job that was added.
+It should be :code:`/etc/letsencrypt` (or whatever path you chose for :code:`--cert-home`).
+If not, update it.

-5. Update permissions: :code:`chown -R bbs /etc/letsencrypt/ && chgrp -R bbs /etc/letsencrypt/`
+6. Update permissions: :code:`chown -R bbs /etc/letsencrypt/ && chgrp -R bbs /etc/letsencrypt/`

-6. Now, update :code:`tls.conf` with the path to the cert and key (cert key) that ACME spits out.
+7. Now, update :code:`tls.conf` with the path to the cert and key (cert key) that ACME spits out.

-7. Restart the BBS for TLS changes to take effect.
+8. Restart the BBS for TLS changes to take effect.
+In the future, you can also run :code:`/tlsreload` to reload certificates without a full restart.

 What format does the BBS use to store email?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~